letsrokk/hello-world-challenge/README.md

 > **I want to** send Hello request
 > **So that** I am greeted by the app in response

-For challenge task, it is required to create a test automation project and cover the story above with a set of automated tests (minimum of 1 positive and 1 negative scenario, but the more the merrier).
+For the challenge task, it is required to create a test automation project and cover the story above with a set of automated tests (minimum of 1 positive and 1 negative scenario, but the more the merrier).

 ## Run App with Docker